 How to Set up Instagram Contests

 Let’s get started.
 Throughout this how-to, we’ll reference a women’s clothing boutique that did a giveaway for customer appreciation day.
-They paired their giveaway with a really great in-store promotion as well to capture attention online and offline.
+They paired their giveaway with a really good in-store promotion as well to capture attention online and offline.

 Get clear on Your Objectives